 - Adobe InDesign (of course)

-- Adobe Acrobat Pro (if you don’t have Adobe Acrobat Pro, check the other alternatives at the bottom of this post)
+- Adobe Acrobat Pro (they have a free 7-days trial.
+Alternatively, check the other alternatives at the bottom of this post)

 Let’s see the simple steps to take.